IfeeOnuora/simple_shell/README.md

-This is a project by Ifechukwu Onuora and Aminat Razaq
+This is a project by Ifechukwu Onuora and Aminat Razaq.
+Getting started.